allisonabinger/holbertonschool-higher_level_programming/javascript-web_scraping/README.md

 ## `includes()`
 This method is used to check if an array or string includes a certain element or substring. it takes the element or substring to search for as an argument and returns a boolean indicating whether or not it was found.
 It can be used by tacking it onto an array

+## `forEach`
+This method is used to execute a provided function once for each element in an array.
+It takes a **callback function** as an argument, which is called for each element in the array.
+It can only be used on arrays, maps, or sets.